NOTTINGHAM HIDDEN GEMS

 Just up the way from Market Square is the Victorian shopping precinct known as Exchange Arcade.
 Many pass it by thinking that it is part of the Nottingham Tourist Information Office, or perhaps just the store-rooms of the shops that line the front.
 But, it’s worth taking a little detour beyond the exterior for a glimpse of this elegant Grade II listed building.

-Whilst not a secret to locals, this somewhat off the beaten path destination can often elude visitors to the city.
+Whilst not a secret to locals, this somewhat off-the-beaten-path destination can often elude visitors to the city.
 Basically, you’d probably never just ‘stumble upon it’!

-Nottingham’s Quirky & Hidden Bars
+7. Quirky & Hidden Bars in Nottingham

 Nottingham has the best nightlife in all of the East Midlands and to cover all the excellent bars would need a blog post all on its own.
 (I am conscientiously researching this subject for the good of my readers and maybe one day that post will arrive, let no one say I am not the charitable Philanthropist).
 However, there are some that you mustn’t miss on your Nottingham visit, whether that be for their historical references or just their quaint location.
 Several of the following Nottingham places have also got their stories woven into the history of not only this town but this country too.